House Republicans express concern over party infighting, but not the Islamophobic rhetoric that set it off

 Rep. Mark Amodei (R-Nev.) said that while comments from Boebert, Greene and like-minded colleagues remain a “big distraction,” their remarks should not be seen as reflective of the entire Republican Party.

 When pressed on whether that included the Islamophobic remarks aimed at Omar, he said: “I think everybody speaks for themselves, but I don’t speak for the party.
 And if I would indicate to you that I did, I think that would be a bit pretentious.
 That’s my opinion.
-So it’s like, hey, you’re responsible for what you say.
+So it’s like, ‘Hey, you’re responsible for what you say.’
 But in terms of the overall brand, I think that’s a bigger project than one individual.”

 Rep. Louie Gohmert (R-Tex.), who has been accused by Democrats of making incendiary comments, said Greene and Boebert should be held to the same standard that party leaders apply to moderate members: Let them act or vote in the manner that best represents the voters who sent them to Congress.